Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Virtual Screening

-Regarding (2), a representation of materials, i.e., digital formats encoding its composition and crystal structure information, is necessary for it to be accessible to ML models.
-Various materials representation techniques have been developed based on stoichiometry, atomic positions, graph theory, etc., and chosen for different tasks.
-In the virtual screening we perform, we pursue not just predictive power but also interpretability, therefore, physically meaningful representations and simple, interpretable ML models are preferred.
-Physics-based materials descriptors are particularly suitable for this purpose, despite their limitations when it comes to design optimization.
-We adopt a commonly used set of descriptors as defined in Magpie \cite{magpie-npj-16}.
-These descriptors are derived from the composition and atomic properties, and can be easily obtained for any material using established toolkits \cite{pymatgen-13, matminer-18}.
+Regarding (2), a representation of materials, i.e., digital formats encoding its composition and crystal structure information, is necessary for ML models.
+Various materials representation techniques have been developed based on stoichiometry, atomic positions, graph theory, etc., for different tasks.
+In our virtual screening, we pursue not just predictive power but interpretability, therefore, physically meaningful representations and simple, interpretable ML models are preferred.
+Physics-based materials descriptors are particularly suitable for this purpose, despite their limitations in design optimization.
+We adopt the commonly used Magpie descriptors \cite{magpie-npj-16}, which are derived from the composition and atomic properties, and easily obtainable using established toolkits \cite{pymatgen-13, matminer-18}.
 Represented by descriptors, materials data form a tabular structure where columns are heterogeneous in physical meanings, units, and scales.
-For tabular data, decision tree-based ensemble models (e.g., gradient boosting, random forest) are found to be effective \cite{neurips-tree-22} (also confirmed by our trials of various ML models).
+For tabular data, decision tree-based ensemble models (e.g., gradient boosting) are found to be effective \cite{neurips-tree-22} (also confirmed by our trials of various ML models).